School of Education and Human Services

 Teacher Education Applicants

-Effective for fall 2015 matriculants, admission will require a 3.00 cumulative undergraduate GPA.
+A 3.00 cumulative undergraduate GPA is preferred.
 Applicants who have an undergraduate GPA below a 3.00 may be required to meet additional requirements in order to provide evidence of their ability to be successful in graduate studies (ie. personal interview, additional coursework, etc).
-Applicants will also be required to complete the GRE, MAT, or ALST with scores in the top 50th percentile.
+Applicants without a masters degree will also be required to complete a standardized test (ie. GRE, MAT, etc) with scores in the top 50th percentile.
 Canadian and other international applicants must provide a completed Certification of Finances form.

 No more than six credits of graduate coursework will be accepted in transfer from other institutions.
 The grades must have been at least “B” and must have been earned within the five-year time limit for completion of degree requirements.
 All transfer credits must coordinate with the candidate’s program of study at Canisius College, as approved by the program director.
 Any exceptions to the above may only be made with the approval of both the program director and the associate dean.